Tax preparation

 - Statement of total income and expense by category for each property, e.g., mortgage interest, property taxes, utilities, advertising, insurance, repairs, maintenance, HOA dues, etc.

-- List of major purchases and improvements showing date purchased and amount paid (including sales tax)
+- List of major purchases and improvements showing date purchased and amount paid (inclusive of sales tax)

 - Form 1098 mortgage interest for each mortgage

-- HUD-1 settlement statement if you purchased or refinanced the rental property
+- Final settlement statement if you purchased or refinanced a rental property

 Miscellaneous